 These Rogowski coils transduce the input signal to a 0-5Vdc or 0-10Vdc signal.

-Rogowski coils that do not have an integrator attached will output a very low voltage signal with a 90 degree phase shift.
+Rogowski coils that do not have an integrator attached will output a very low voltage signal with a 90-degree phase shift.
 Some meters can handle this native output and do not require signal adjusting outside of the meter.

 All Rogowski coils measure alternating current (AC).
 The native output is a very low voltage, and the phase is retarded (or advanced) 90 degrees.
-The output is often passed through an integrator in order to magnify, transduce, or otherwise alter the signal type.
+The output is often passed through an integrator to magnify, transduce, or otherwise alter the signal type.

-Common output signal types (produced by integrators) include: 333 mV AC, 4-20 mA DC, 5V DC, 10V DC and 5A AC.
+Common output signal types (produced by integrators) include 333 mV AC, 4-20 mA DC, 5V DC, 10V DC, and 5A AC.

 Some meter manufacturers have built-in integrators, such that the Rogowski coils can be used natively.
 This is what is meant above by the category AC Amp Input -> Native Rogowski Coil Output.